yuesir/fishes/README.md

 - AI-powered fish classifier (ONNX model, originally trained in PyTorch) checks your doodle after every stroke.
 - Immediate feedback: background color and probability indicator.
 - Only valid fish can be submitted.
-- Sign your art before submitting (default: Anonymous).
+- Sign the art before submitting (default: Anonymous).
-- Download your drawing or submit it to the tank.
 - See your fish swim with others in a lively, interactive tank.

 ## How it Works